 What are your values?

-I’m not referring to integrity or honesty – because those are ones that would be on most of our lists and are expected values that hopefully we all want to possess.
-What values are important to YOU.
-Values; a person’s principles or standards of behavior; what is important in life to YOU?
-Is it connection, loyalty, time management, structure, relationships?
-Often times when we’re frustrated with our life it’s due to a misalignment of our values.
-We may have the goal of networking more both for business or personal.
-We set out 6 events in two weeks but somehow we feel frustrated, but why?
-You set the goal and you did it, however, if your value is in connecting with people and you simply went to the networking events like a robot then your value of connection was missing.
-Paying attention to what your values are will help you get what you need alongside the actual goal itself.
+When I say values, I'm not referring to obvious ones like integrity or honesty – because they would probably be on most of our lists.
+What ideologies are important to you besides these?
+Values; a person's principles or standards of behaviour; what is essential in life to you?
+Is it connection, loyalty, time management, structure, or relationships?
+Often when we're frustrated with our life, it's due to a misalignment of our values.
+For example, we may aim to network more for business and personal.
+Therefore, we plan and execute six events in two weeks, but somehow we feel frustrated, but why?
+We set and met the goal; however, if our value is in connecting with people, and we went to networking events like a robot just going through the motions, our connection was missing.
+Attention to the benefits will help us get what we need alongside the actual goal itself.

 Do your professional values align with your employer?

-At the start of every company, there is a mission, vision and values statement.
-A lot of time is devoted to this statement and as the company grows they revisit this and as they hire on they hope to hire employees whose own professional values align with that of the companies.
-When I consult with corporate teams one of the first things we do is talk about the company’s values and their own values.
-Our jobs are a huge part of our life and no matter what role you play at work it no doubt plays a part in the big picture.
-You want the best of your to come out and to be the most effective you can be in both our personal and professional life.
+As an organization evolves, a mission, vision and values statement exists.
+A great deal of time is devoted to this statement, and as the company grows, they revisit this, and as they onboard, they hope to hire employees whose professional values align with that of the company.
+When I consult with corporate teams, one of the first things we discuss is their personal values and the company's values.
+Our work is an integral part of our life, regardless of our role; it contributes to the big picture.
+You want to project the best of you and be effective in your personal and professional life.